chounsemin/nomad-kokoa-clone-2021/README.md

-#nomad kokoa clone2021 update
+# nomad kokoa clone2021 update

-css got so much better!
+HTML & CSS are so much fun!